ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This section documents the considerations advised in {{Section 16.3.2 of HTTP}}.

-An intermediary that is not part of the originating service infrastructure and is not aware of the quota policy semantic used by the Origin Server SHOULD NOT alter the RateLimit fields' values in such a way as to communicate a more permissive quota policy; this includes removing the RateLimit fields.
+An intermediary that is not part of the originating service infrastructure and is not aware of the quota policy semantic used by the Origin Server SHOULD NOT alter the RateLimit header fields' values in such a way as to communicate a more permissive quota policy; this includes removing the RateLimit header fields.

-An intermediary MAY alter the RateLimit fields in such a way as to communicate a more restrictive quota policy when:
+An intermediary MAY alter the RateLimit header fields in such a way as to communicate a more restrictive quota policy when:

 - it is aware of the quota unit semantic used by the Origin Server;
 - it implements this specification and enforces a quota policy which is more restrictive than the one conveyed in the fields.

-An intermediary SHOULD forward a request even when presuming that it might not be serviced; the service returning the RateLimit fields is the sole responsible of enforcing the communicated quota policy, and it is always free to service incoming requests.
+An intermediary SHOULD forward a request even when presuming that it might not be serviced; the service returning the RateLimit header fields is the sole responsible of enforcing the communicated quota policy, and it is always free to service incoming requests.

 This specification does not mandate any behavior on intermediaries respect to retries, nor requires that intermediaries have any role in respecting quota policies.
 For example, it is legitimate for a proxy to retransmit a request without notifying the client, and thus consuming quota units.